 Trans Community Health works with people wherever they are on their gender transition journey.
-While the mandate of the Shelter Health Network is to work with people who do not have family physicians, the reality is that many trans individuals find that their physician is unwilling to provide gender transition and hormone therapy.
+While the mandate of the Shelter Health Network is to work with people who do not have family physicians, the reality is that many trans individuals find that their physician is unwilling or feels ill-equipped to provide gender transition and hormone therapy.
 Dr. Callaghan is able to collaborate with people’s existing family physicians who would benefit from consultation and support.

 HTHC is composed of family physicians, pediatricians, social workers, pharmacists, nurses and psychotherapists.
 Practitioners work from their own practices and come together to share their learning, make referrals and collaborate on education and capacity-building.

 HTHC provides education workshops on a variety of trans-related issues for health care providers.
 Please contact email@example.com to discuss your professional development needs.

 Referrals can be made by any front-line workers by calling 905-526-7137.
 Confidential voice mails can be left at this number.
 Self-referrals are also welcome.

 Clinics take place on the first and third Wednesday morning of every month.